 Dissecting the cybersecurity landscape isn’t easy.
 Organizations are perennially under-prepared.
-Seemingly every person in the world has been affected by some company’s data breach.
-Then, we layer in the biggest tech news of 2023: the widespread experimentation and use of generative AI.
+Seemingly every person in the world has been affected by some data breach.
+Then, we layer in the biggest tech news of the last couple years: the widespread experimentation and use of generative AI.

 Today, no one is immune from the threat of an attacker.
 Each organization must be ready.
 Organizations of all sizes must understand the evolving cybersecurity landscape in order to defend themselves.
 Importantly, the impact of cyberattacks is not limited to the digital world.
 More and more, we see digital attacks having real impact on the physical world.